alphasaft/Micro/README.md

 Micro aims at finding a middle ground between those two solutions : while having a preexisting syntax that avoids you the annoyance of writing a parser from the ground, said syntax was thought out to be sufficiently versatile to allow almost anything you could think of.
 It does not seek to to parse preexisting formats ; rather, it is meant to describe some kind of logic or data in an elegant way, without twisting its shape to fit the rigid syntax of a specific language.

-For instance, suppose you want to design a grep-like command line interface interoperable with JS.
-Here's how it might look like if you tried to implement in pure JS using an imaginary API :
+For instance, suppose you want to write a grep-like command with JS.
+Here's how it might look like if you wee just to design commands using a pure JS (imaginary) API :

 ```js
 let command = new Command("mygrep");